dlsc-software-consulting-gmbh/jfxcentral-data/people/p.vieira/readme.md

-JavaFX and Swing Freelancer and Consultant or more generally a Front End Freelancer, Consultant and Software Designer specialized in user interfaces, contributor to open source.
+Java and JavaFX Freelancer and Consultant.
+Pedro's also Software Designer specialized in User Interfaces and User Experience.
+Contributor to open source.
-Owner of Pixel Duke a JavaFX, Swing and Front End consultancy company.
+Owner of Pixel Duke a Java, JavaFX, User Interface Design and User Experience consultancy company.